afontcu/afontcu.dev/content/blog/frontend-testing-code-consumers.md

 })
 ```

-Then your test is doing something different from the user and the developer.
+Because then your test is doing something different from the user and the developer.
 It is querying the component using CSS classes, and calling `increment()` directly.

 Is the end user doing that?
 No.